Skip to Content

 Many types of common winter squash are available year-round, but they are at their peak in November and December.

-Personally, I like to enjoy squash from mid-fall through winter.
+Personally, I like to enjoy winter squashes from mid-fall through winter.

 How long will squash keep?